-Summer colours are proving to be this season's most unexpected wardrobe essential.
+Summer colours are a perfect, yet unexpected wardrobe essential this season.
 What's unexpected about it?
 After all, it's not usually a winter wardrobe staple.
 But this winter, fashionistas have started to incorporate warm colours, during cold seasons, using them in inventive ways.

-Hemingway Tailoring want you to stay on top of this trend, which is why we have listed the ways in which you can incorporate warmer colours into your outfit, without looking like Santa Claus himself.
+Hemingway Tailors want you to stay on top of this trend, which is why we have listed the ways in which you can incorporate warmer, brighter colours into your outfit, whilst keeping it stylish.

 TRY DARKER SHADES OF WARMER COLOURS